Post-streptococcal glomerulonephritis (GN)

 Other tests that may be done include:

-There is no specific treatment for post-streptococcal glomerulonephritis.
+There is no specific treatment for this disorder.
 Treatment is focused on relieving symptoms.

-Antibiotics, such as penicillin, should be used to destroy any streptococcal bacteria that remain in the body.
+- Antibiotics, such as penicillin, will likely be used to destroy any streptococcal bacteria that remain in the body.

-Blood pressure medications and diuretic medications may be needed to control swelling and high blood pressure.
+- Blood pressure medicines and diuretic drugs may be needed to control swelling and high blood pressure.

-Corticosteroids and other anti-inflammatory medications are generally not effective.
+- Corticosteroids and other anti-inflammatory medicines are generally not effective.

 You may need to limit salt in the diet to control swelling and high blood pressure.